hyperhq/blog.hyper.sh/blog/source/hyper_vs_digitalocean_round_1_wordpress_mysql_phpmyadmin.md

-Hyper_ vs DigitalOcean Smackdown - Round 1: WordPress with MySQL and PHPMyAdmin
+title: "Hyper_ vs DigitalOcean Smackdown - Round 1: WordPress with MySQL and PHPMyAdmin"
-====
+date: 2016-07-29 10:00:00
+author: hyper
+preview: Hyper is all about making things easier.
+Easier to use, easier to maintain and easier to understand.
+We see a lot of people wasting a lot of time installing and patching Docker, maintaining clusters, figuring out whether to use Mesos or Kubernetes.

+---

-Managing hosted servers is a thing of the past
+Managing hosted servers is a thing of the past.

 ----

 Hyper is all about making things easier.
 Easier to use, easier to maintain and easier to understand.
 We see a lot of people wasting a lot of time installing and patching Docker, maintaining clusters, figuring out whether to use Mesos or Kubernetes.